HydroModPy/HydroModPy/docs/source/architecture/overview/test-inventory.rst

      --ignore=tests/integration/test_run_dataset_xugrid.py \
      --ignore=tests/unit/test_data_schemas.py

-The two ignored files require optional dependencies that were missing in the local Python environment used for this snapshot: ``xugrid`` and ``pandera``.
-A fully provisioned development environment may therefore collect a few more tests.
+The two ignored files required optional dependencies that were missing in the local Python environment used for this snapshot.
+The current install manifests include the runtime schema dependency ``pandera``; a fully provisioned development environment may therefore collect a few more tests.

 Collected test count: **3368**.